 The design, construction, and operation of wastewater treatment facilities in Minnesota, both municipal and industrial, is regulated by the MPCA.
 Any industrial facility, municipality, or private entity that proposes to discharge a specified amount of a pollutant into surface or ground waters of the state must apply for a permit.

 MPCA water quality permits establish specific limits and requirements to protect Minnesota's surface and groundwater quality.
 Permits are regularly reviewed and updated as they expire, allowing the MPCA to incorporate new information about the impacts of pollutants to the environment in subsequent permits.
-Permits are enforced through a combination of self-reporting (reports to the MPCA, U.S. EPA, or both) and compliance monitoring.
+Permits are enforced through a combination of self-reporting (to the MPCA, U.S. EPA, or both) and compliance monitoring.

 Types of permits